 If you have any questions about door closer adjustment or installation of doors and hardware please contact Beacon Commercial Door & Lock.
 We supply and install door closers and many other products for access control and life safety.

-2 Types of Continuous Hinges
+2 Types of Magnetic Locks

 Have a question you want answered?
 Let us know and we might write our next blog post about it!